kevung/xgfile/README.md

 ## Acknowledgements

-This project is based on the work done in [xgdatatools](https://github.com/oysteijo/xgdatatools) by oysteijo.
-We have used it as a basis to build and extend the functionality for our specific needs.
+This project is based on the fantastic work done in [xgdatatools](https://github.com/oysteijo/xgdatatools) by oysteijo.
+This package is a straightforward Go translation of the Python xgdatatools.